drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

 Then i finally understood it was hugo!
 In addition to adding `always_allow_html: true` to the yaml of the post (which is why it is now in my archetype), I also needed hugo to compile in a specific way!
-I needed to tell hugo wich markup (hugo's name for markdown) handler to use!
+I needed to tell hugo which markup (hugo's name for markdown) handler to use!
 I found [this post](https://jdhao.github.io/2019/12/29/hugo_html_not_shown/) on jdhaos blog on this exact issue.
 In my `config.toml` I added: